 The state of Mississippi was named for the famous river that runs through it.
-Mississippi is known for its Southern culture and hospitality, as well as prevalence of gorgeous magnolia trees that can be found growing across the state.
+Mississippi is known for its Southern culture and hospitality, as well as for the prevalence of gorgeous magnolia trees that can be found growing across the state.
 The capital city, Jackson, has been nicknamed the “crossroads of the South.”

 Tennessee is largely known for its diverse musical heritage.
 Not only is it the home of Elvis Presley, otherwise known as the King of Rock and Roll, but it is also the birthplace of bluegrass.
 The state capital, Nashville, is center of the world’s country music scene, and has earned the nickname “Music City.”

 Arkansas is home to two different mountain ranges, the Ouachitas and the Ozarks.
 It is known for being home to Mount Ida, the quartz-producing capital of the world.
-The state is the birthplace of Johnny Cash, Hillary and Bill Clinton, Billy Bob Thornton and John Grisham.
+The state is the birthplace of Johnny Cash, Bill Clinton, Billy Bob Thornton and John Grisham.